Chameleon-Vision/chameleon-docs/docs/source/getting-started/ui.rst

 Input
 ~~~~~~

-The input tab adjust camera exposure settings and camera orientation:
+The input tab allows the adjustment of camera exposure, brightness, and orientation:

 .. image:: /images/UI/lowExposure.PNG
    :width: 600